Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hướng tuyến đường sắt tốc độ cao Bắc - Nam đảm bảo “thẳng nhất có thể”- Ảnh 2.

-The route passes through 20 provinces and cities including: Hanoi, Ha Nam, Nam Dinh, Ninh Binh, Thanh Hoa, Nghe An, Ha Tinh, Quang Binh, Quang Tri, Thua Thien Hue, Da Nang, Quang Nam, Quang Ngai, Binh Dinh, Phu Yen, Khanh Hoa, Ninh Thuan, Binh Thuan, Dong Nai, Ho Chi Minh City.
+The route passes through 20 provinces and cities, including: Hanoi, Ha Nam, Nam Dinh, Ninh Binh, Thanh Hoa, Nghe An, Ha Tinh, Quang Binh, Quang Tri, Thua Thien Hue, Da Nang, Quang Nam, Quang Ngai, Binh Dinh, Phu Yen, Khanh Hoa, Ninh Thuan, Binh Thuan, Dong Nai, and Ho Chi Minh City.

 Source: https://www.baogiaothong.vn/huong-tuyen-duong-sat-toc-do-cao-bac-nam-dam-bao-thang-nhat-co-the-192241109220451167.htm